The-Migus-Group/authentication-panel/oidc-authentication.md

 All Access Tokens with this identifier MUST be treated as anonymous clients by the RS.

-## Dynamic Registration
+## OIDC Registration

 In addition to the two methods above, clients MAY use standard OIDC dynamic or static registration.

 All Access Tokens generated in this way are NOT REQUIRED to include the `client_id` claim.
-As such, an RS should treat this category of Access Tokens as originating from an anonymous clients.
+As such, an RS should treat this category of Access Tokens as originating from anonymous clients.

 # Token Instantiation